 This is a type of grass that can be found growing all over the U.S. It grows about 4″ high, and contains long, narrow seeds perfect for making flour.

-You’ll want to harvest ryegrass in the fall, when the grass has become a brown color.
+You’ll want to harvest ryegrass in the fall, when the grass turns a brown color.
 To harvest, take a handful of the grass and shake it over a large, wide basket.
 You can also use a stick to help beat the seeds out.

-Once you’ve gotten enough, crush the seeds in the palm of your hand, and then blow on them in order to separate the seed from the chaff.
+Once you’ve collected enough seeds, crush them in the palm of your hand.
+Then lightly blow on them in order to separate the seed from the chaff.
 (You can see this separation process in the Amaranth video at the top).
 Once you separate the seeds, you can grind them up into a fine powder to make flour.

-Rice flour is one of the simplest types to make.
+Rice flour is one of the simplest types of flour to make.
 All you need is a blender or food processor to grind the grains.
-When they become a smooth, fine powder simply pour it through a sifter.
+Once they become a smooth, fine powder you’ll want to pour it through a sifter.
 This will help ensure that no large, clumpy bits get in the flour.

-This is an excellent one for preppers to take advantage of now.
+This is an excellent option for preppers to take advantage of now.
 That’s because rice is extremely cheap and available in bulk.
 Not to mention, flour has a long shelf-life, and is useful for so many recipes!

 Check out the process below.
-She uses brown rice, but you can substitute it for white (and it may even last longer!).
+The woman in the video uses brown rice, but you can substitute it for white (and it may even last longer!).

 You may not realize that cattails can be good for much anything, let alone making flour.
-However, they’re a surprisingly beneficial source for this.
+However, they’re a surprisingly beneficial source.
 In fact, during WWII a huge amount of cattails were grown in order to become a cheap replacement for normal flour.

 There are numerous ways to transform cattails into flour.
 One way is to put the roots in water, and then peel them.
 Cut the root into pieces, and mash it up.
 Let the mash dry completely, and then crush it into a find powder to make your own flour.